golemparts/rppal/README.md

 ### GPIO

-To ensure fast performance, the library interfaces with the GPIO peripheral by directly accessing the registers through either `/dev/gpiomem` or `/dev/mem`.
+To ensure fast performance, RPPAL interfaces with the GPIO peripheral by directly accessing the registers through either `/dev/gpiomem` or `/dev/mem`.
 GPIO pin interrupts are controlled using the sysfs interface.

 Features: